fluxcd/helm-operator-get-started/README.md

 Inside the *hack* dir you can find a script that simulates the CI process.
 The *ci-mock.sh* script does the following:
 * pulls the podinfo source code from GitHub
-* generates a random string that will server as the Git commit short SHA
+* generates a random string that will serve as the Git commit short SHA
 * builds a Docker image with the format: `yourname/podinfo:branch-sha`
 * pushes the image to Docker Hub